Postpartum is forever, no matter if your child is three weeks old or 30 years old.

 During pregnancy our bodies go through huge changes, and for some it’s when problems with muscles, posture and leaking may arise.
 The impact of pregnancy on the pelvic floor is present whether you’ve had a C-section or vaginal delivery.

 When symptoms like incontinence, pelvic pain, low back pain or pelvic organ prolapse appear during pregnancy or after giving birth, most women think and are sometimes even told it is normal and part of being a mom.
 FALSE!

 Much can be done to help.
+You are not alone!

 See a pelvic health physiotherapist after delivery if you have: